Name Changes for Adults

 By Mail: Mail your forms and the filing fee (with check or money order made out to Clerk of Court) to:

 Las Vegas, NV 89101

-The Notice of Petition for Change of Name must be published in a Clark County newspaper once a week for 3 consecutive weeks.
+The Notice of Petition for Change of Name must be published one time in a Clark County newspaper.
 Contact a newspaper to arrange for publication.
 The popular newspapers who can publish the notice are: